ni/semi-test-library-dotnet/docs/UserGuide/NuGetPackageManagementForSTSProjects.md

 Adding NuGet packages to an STS project can be done via the NuGet package manager, which will add a PackageReference to the .csproj file, and expect the package to be installed on the target system.
 The NuGet package manager can be configured to look at various sources and configured with a NuGet.config file, such as nuget.org or the project's `Code Modules\packages` directory,

 > [!NOTE]
-> Ensure the .nupkg files for all dependent nuget packages added to your project have been copied into the packages directory within the project source and source code controlled.
+> Ensure the .nupkg files for all dependent NuGet packages added to your project have been copied into the packages directory within the project source and source code controlled.

 ## Upgrading NuGet Packages